auriq/essentia_docs/source/reference/manpages/aq_udb.rst

   * For a vector, its columns are reset to 0/blank.
   * For the Var vector (i.e., when ``TabName`` is "var"), its columns are reset to 0/blank.
-  * If ``TabName`` is a "." (a dot), *everything* will be cleared - tables, vectors, the "var" vector, user buckets and the database definition are all be removed,
+  * If ``TabName`` is not given or if it is a "." (a dot), *everything* will be cleared - all keys, tables, vectors, the "var" vector and the database definition will all be removed.

   Optional ``AtrLst`` is a comma separated list containing: